aH-lk/HydraOS/README.md

 ## Running the Operating System

-To run the operating system in an emulator or on real hardware, follow the instructions provided in the `docs/usage.md` file.
+To run the operating system in an emulator, follow the instructions provided in the `docs/usage.md` file.

 ## Conclusion